oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

     ![Grant access to share.](images/grant-recipient-access.png)

 2. Check the access privileges for the recipient.
-Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon in the Worksheet toolbar.
+Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon.

     ```
     <copy>
     SELECT recipient_name, share_name
     FROM user_share_recipient_grants
-    WHERE recipient_name = 'LIVE_LAB_USER';
+    WHERE recipient_name = 'TRAINING_USER';
     </copy>
     ```